woopears/.github/profile/README.md

 # Woopear

 🙋‍♀️
-> Welcome to Woopear for profit association, just code and cool projects
+> Welcome to Woopear developer collective, just code and other cool projects